STF1998/Desk20/report/systemImplementation.md

-We have placed the nav-bar on the left-hand side and have implemented CSS state changes on hover.
+We have placed the nav-bar on the right-hand side and have implemented CSS state changes on hover.

 # Additional Elements and Components